Dhaka City Corporation

-Dhaka City Corporation (DCC) was the former self-governing corporation that was entrusted with the task of administering the municipal affairs of Dhaka.
+Dhaka City Corporation (DCC) was the former self-governing corporation that was entrusted with the task of administering the municipal affairs of Dhaka, the Bangladeshi capital.
 The incorporated area was divided into several wards.
 Each ward has an elected ward commissioner.
 The mayor of the city was elected by popular vote every five years, although the last mayoral election took place in 2002.
 The corporation was dissolved by the Local Government (City Corporation) Amendment Bill 2011 on 29 November, passed in the Parliament of Bangladesh, and formally ceased to exist on 1 December 2011, following the President's approval, making way for a Dhaka North and a Dhaka South city corporations.

 History

 Dacca Municipality, the predecessor of the city corporation, was established on 1 August 1864.
-The first elected chairman was Ananda Chandra Roy.
+The first elected chairman was Ananda Chandra Roy. and first elected Vice-Chairman was Mr. Khawaja Amirullah.
 Prior to that, a Committee for the improvement of Dacca was formed in 1823.
 The Act of 1884 added the provision of elected representatives called commissioners.
 In 1978, it gained status as Dhaka Municipality Corporation, and in 1990, it became Dhaka City Corporation.
 It is divided into 90 wards.
 In 1982, two adjoining municipalities, Mirpur and Gulshan, were merged with Dhaka Municipality.
 The Administrator of Dhaka Municipal Corporation, after Bangladesh was formed was Lt.
 Col. Hesamuddin Ahmed psc (Retd).
 In 1983, it was renamed as Dhaka Municipal Corporation.
 Finally, in 1990, it was renamed as Dhaka City Corporation.
 Until 1994, mayors were appointed by the government.
 The first elected mayor by popular vote took office in 1994, late Mayor Mohammad Hanif was the first elected Mayor of Dhaka.
+The Local Govt.
+(City Corporation) Act 2009, (Amendment-2011), Dhaka City Corporation has divided as Dhaka South City Corporation (DSCC) and Dhaka North City Corporation (DNCC).
+In April 2002, Mr. Sadeque Hossain Khoka was elected Mayor of Dhaka City Corporation and he was the last mayor of Dhaka City Corporation.
 Annisul Huq was elected mayor of the Dhaka North City Corporation in April 2015.